 When teachers are trying to ace their T TESS observation in the classroom, they often face issues when it comes to student engagement.
-Luckily, there are easy ways for teachers to increase that engagement in order to get the most out of their T TESS observation.
+Luckily, there are easy ways for teachers to increase that engagement in order to get the most out of their Texas teacher evaluation.

 Elements of the T TESS Observation Model

-T-TESS seeks to capture all of the overall elements of teaching and education, in which a continuous feedback loop exists between teachers and their pupils and in turn, assesses teachers’ effectiveness.
-This necessitates constant attention to how students respond to their teacher’s instructional methods.
+T-TESS seeks to capture all of the overall elements of teaching and education, in which a constant feedback loop exists between teachers and their pupils and in turn, assesses teachers’ effectiveness.
+This support system necessitates ongoing dialogue and constant attention to how students respond to their teacher’s instructional methods.
 For those reasons, each of the T TESS observation domains focuses on teachers and pupils rather than dividing them into separate elements as many other observation models do.

-T-TESS is a method for developing good habits of continuous improvement.
-This truly happens since decisions on professional development and the utilization of evidence-based feedback towards teachers are always at the forefront of how the decision-making process is executed.
+T-TESS is a method for developing good habits of continuous improvement and professional growth.
+This truly happens since decisions on professional development and the utilization of evidence-based feedback toward teachers are always at the forefront of how the decision-making process is executed.

 The Components of the T TESS Observation Model

-There are three main components of the T TESS Observation model.
+There are three main observable domains of the T-TESS Rubric.
 They include:

 - Goal-setting and professional development plan